Healthy Homes Assessment Waitangirua

 Draught Stopping Waitangirua

-Draughts are a major cause of low temperatures inside houses.
-A damp home is more expensive to heat, which completed jobs in wasting energy and incurring higher costs.
+Draughts may lead to lower temperatures in homes.
+A draughty home will cost more to heat, which means wasting energy and incurring higher costs.

-If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap and you are able to feel it, it’s likely to be a gap or an opening that requirements sealing in some way.
-Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that let air into or out of your house require seals.
-For example, if the open fireplace isn’t in use it can create draughts.
-This should be blocked off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated whenever imaginable.
+If you are able to feel external air entering or a clear draught from a crack or a gap or crack, then it’s likely a crack or crack that needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air in or out of the home require sealing.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
+Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.

-You don’t need to block holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the house heats and cools, in order to let them be closed and opened instead of than sticking.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure when the household gets warmer and cooler, to allow them to be opened and closed rather instead of being stuck.
+We will examine all windows and doors during our Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.